 Physical Distancing This graphic illustrates the extent of contact an infected individual - the rectangle - can have with people around them.
 From cdc.gov

 Decreasing the frequency and duration of social contact among persons of all ages helps slow or prevent the spread of diseases, and slow the exponential growth of a pandemic.

 The optimal strategy is to implement these measures simultaneously in places where people gather.

-Personal Actions Getting restaurant take out Avoiding crowds Maintaining 6-8 foot distance when in line shopping, at the bank, post office, etc.
+Personal Actions Wear a mask Avoiding crowds Maintaining 6-8 foot distance when in line shopping, at the bank, post office, etc.

 Community Actions Canceling or postponing public events like sports, concerts and celebrations Temporarily closing community centers, malls and theaters Temporarily closing or restricting buses, trains and airlines Traveling only when essential